webclinic017/Automated-Investment-System-2/README.md

     * Project1Final is the backtesting code in Quantopian.

-    * Algo_Final_Pylivetrader is the final code for the algorythm as used in Alpaca.
+    * Algo_Final_Pylivetrader is the final code for the algorithm as used in Alpaca.
 Implemented daily rather than weekly.

 We followed these steps in order to create the algorythm and then move it over to Alpaca.